AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

--   I/O optimized.
+-   Is an instance family in which all instances are I/O optimized.
--   Supports standard SSDs and ultra disks.
+-   Supports standard SSDs and ultra disks only.
--   Attached with high-performance local NVMe SSDs that feature high IOPS, high I/O throughput, and low latency.
+-   Attached with high-performance local NVMe SSDs that deliver high IOPS, high I/O throughput, and low latency.
 -   Offers a CPU-to-memory ratio of 1:4, which is designed for high-performance databases.
--   Equipped with 2.5 GHz Intel ® Xeon ® E5-2682 v4 \(Broadwell\) processors.
+-   Uses 2.5 GHz Intel ® Xeon ® E5-2682 v4 \(Broadwell\) processors.
--   Provides a fast and reliable network based on large computing capacity.
+-   Provides high network performance based on large computing capacity.
--   Scenarios:
+-   Applies to the following scenarios:
-    -   OLTP and high-performance relational databases
+    -   Online transaction processing \(OLTP\) and high-performance relational databases
     -   NoSQL databases such as Cassandra and MongoDB
     -   Search scenarios that use solutions such as Elasticsearch